PhilipYip1988/python-tutorials/001_install/readme.md

 The Python installer:
 * The Python Programming Language
 * A limited set of inbuilt modules
 * The **pip** package manager (**p**ython **i**nstall **p**ackage)
-* The IDLE (Integrated Development **L**earner Environment) pip is usually too flexible for beginners as it usually installs incompatible versions of packages.
+* The IDLE (Integrated Development **L**earner Environment)
+Note: pip is usually too flexible for beginners as it usually installs incompatible versions of packages.

-The Miniconda installer base conda environment contains:
-* The Python Programming Language
-* The conda package manager
-The conda package manager performs checks to ensure that the packages being installed are compatible.

 The Anaconda installer base conda environment contains:
 * The Python Programming Language